FDio/hicn/docs/source/started.md

 hicn is an open source implementation of Cisco's hICN.
 It includes a network stack, that implements ICN forwarding path in IPv6, and a transport stack that implements two main transport protocols and a socket API.
-The transport protocols provide one reliable transport service implementaton and a real-time transport service for audio/video media.
+The transport protocols provide one reliable transport service implementation and a real-time transport service for audio/video media.

-## Directory Layout
+## Directory layout

 ```text
 | Directory name | Description                                               |